johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 **What Are Pole Shifts?**

+> The Next Cataclysm
+>
+>
+> Like Noah’s,
+>
+>
+>   6,500 years ago . . . .
+>
+>
+> Like Adam and Eve’s,
+>
+>
+>   11,500 years ago . . . .
+>
+>
+> This, too,
+>
+>
+>   will come to pass . . . .

 Geomagnetic pole shifts refer to changes in the Earth's magnetic field where the positions of magnetic north and magnetic south can move significantly or even swap places over geological timescales.
 Evidence from rock formations shows that such reversals have occurred multiple times throughout Earth's history.

 **Potential Impacts of Pole Shifts**

+> So, apparently once every few thousand years neutral matter escapes from the 860-mile-radius inner core into the thick molten outer core, and there is a literal atomic explosion inside the Earth.
+The explosion in the high energy layer of the outer core disrupts completely the electrical and magnetic structure in both the molten outer core and the outer 6o-mile thick molten layer.
+Finally the ice caps are allowed to pull the shell of the earth around the interior, with the shallow molten layer lubricating the shift all the way.

 While pole shifts are natural events, their impacts on modern society could be significant due to our reliance on technology and infrastructure sensitive to magnetic fields: